 - Is everything scaled properly to provide a good UX?

 If you answer ‘No’ to anything on this list, it’s time to address the issues your site has (if you have the knowledge), or employ someone to manage the process or seek external help through a web agency.

-Due to customer choice reaching an all-time high and attention spans having dipping to an all-time low, it has never been more important to maintain good relationships with your customers.
+Due to customer choice reaching an all-time high and attention spans have dipped to an all-time low, it has never been more important to maintain good relationships with your customers.

-This means companies need a more customer-centric approach in order to keep their clients interested, as they demand a personal experience in order to stay engaged with products and services.
+Companies need a more customer-centric approach to keep their clients interested, as they demand a personal experience to stay engaged with products and services.

 Your existing customers are your advocates.
-They are the people that will generate your referrals, which makes them a key cog in your lead generation wheel.
+They're the people that will generate your referrals, which makes them a key cog in your lead generation wheel.

 So when you’re asking yourself “Why is my Business Failing?” your answer could be that you’re spending too much time focusing on acquiring new business when you should be concentrating on nurturing business you’ve already won.

 With the probability of selling to an existing customer being 60-70% when compared to 5-20% for a new customer, stakeholder retention will be just as important as gaining new business going into 2018.